 Check Your Progress

 4. Fill in the blanks:

-(a) The Ahom
+(a) The Ahom kingdom existed from to

-. , kingdom existed

-from to

-·

-(b)
+(b) ·

-established the
+(0) established the Ahom Kingdom.

-Ahom

-Kingdom.

-(c) Ahoms
+(c) Ahoms cultivated in

-cultivated

-in

-the marshy and
+in the marshy and less populated regions.

-less populated

-regions.

-(d) and

-were
+(d) were

-the two great
+the two great Gohains and Sukaphaa.

-Gohains and

-Sukaphaa.

-(e) The Moamoria
+(e) The Moamoria rebellion

-rebellion

-occurred from
+occurred from to

-to

-·

-(1) In the sixteenth
+(f) In the sixteenth century Srimanta

-century Srimanta

-Sankardeva

-established the

-established the
+Sankardeva established the

-(g) Who was the
+(g) Who was the third Ahom

-(6) third Ahom

-king?